-When veterinarians use the term "retardation" in reference to animals, they're usually talking about impaired physical development, not mental disability.
-In fact, the human concept of "mental retardation" doesn't really apply to cats: We can neither test their intelligence nor even clearly understand their thought processes, veterinary researchers Michael Rand and Paula Johnson of the University of Arizona have written.
+When veterinarians use the term "retardation" in reference to cats, they're generally not referring to cat mental disabilities.
+They're often talking about impaired physical development instead.
+In fact, the human concept of "mental retardation" doesn't really apply to cats: We can neither test their intelligence nor even clearly understand their thought processes.